jacekkopecky/stylus/README.md

 # Stylus without network

-This is a fork of Stylus with all network interaction hopefully ripped out.
+This is a fork of [Stylus](https://github.com/openstyles/stylus) with all network interaction hopefully ripped out.

-The reason for creating this fork is to allow the use of Stylus with locally-created custom styles in places where browser extensions that sometimes do something over the network are banned.
+The reason for creating this fork is to allow the use of Stylus with locally-created custom styles in places where browser extensions that might exfiltrate data over the network are banned.

 It also removes other things that made the removal of the above easier: